Skip to content

 Advanced Support

-By default, the change and snapshot logic uses standard SQL and/or JDBC calls so many will work out of the box, but not enough to advertise support for them until you have ensured they work.
+By default, the change and snapshot logic uses standard SQL and/or JDBC calls so many will work out of the box, but not enough to advertise support for them until you have validated they work.

 The steps in this phase are: